tapis-project/Smart-Data_Collection_for_sensor_networks/_episodes/04-tapis_ui.md

 ---
 title: "Tapis UI"
 teaching: 5
 exercises: 0
 questions:
-- "Introduction to Tapis ui"
+- "Introduction to Tapis UI"
 objectives:
 - "How to use the Tapis UI."
 ---